 I answer some hypothetical questions in this proofreading FAQs section.
 If you have any of you own proofreading FAQs, please do not hesitate to email me with the details.

 I have long experience in proofreading a variety of media in a wide range of subjects and in collating authors’ queries and corrections.
-This involves a certain amount of light editing (not copy-editing) to ensure consistency of style and layout, amending spelling, grammar, and punctuation errors, and offering advice on awkward wording.
+I offer:

 Depending on your requirements and circumstances we can arrange that I invoice for a batch of documents that I proofread over, say, a weekly, fortnightly, or monthly basis.

 I have many years’ experience in working with book and journal publishers, especially in academic titles, and professional and vocational education.
-I also work with company marketing and publication departments, educational institutions, charities, non-governmental organizations, and independent authors.
-I also handle proofreading for students, subject to my availability.
+I also work with company marketing and publication departments, educational institutions, charities, clubs, societies, and non-governmental organizations.
+I will also work with private individuals such as authors and bloggers.

-If you have any questions please do not hesitate to contact me by email.
+If you have any proofreading FAQs please do not hesitate to contact me by email.